FelipeFernandesLeandro/cloathes_classification_with_keras/README.md

 ## Classification of clothing images from a fictitious E-commerce.
-Using the Fashion-MNIST dataset, TensorFlow and Keras
+Using the Fashion-MNIST dataset, TensorFlow and Keras.